The Agent Fleet That Runs My Business

 How the bots talk to each other, with the Chief of Staff in front

-The Chief of Staff is the single front door.
-In the finished system I talk to it and almost nothing else, and it relays to the specialists on my behalf.
+That screenshot is the whole idea in one thread: I drop one line into Slack, here by tagging the Claude tag, and it fans the work out to Docs, Bookkeeping, Inbox, and Margin, threads their results back, and parks the one step that needs my sign-off.
+The Chief of Staff runs the exact same play; either one can be the front door.
+I talk to it and it relays to the specialists on my behalf.
 That's the design eve is built for: a main agent that delegates focused subtasks to child agents, each with its own prompt, tools, and identity, and then combines the results. eve's own docs describe a subagent as a separate agent with fresh state that the main agent hands a narrow job to, which is exactly the role each specialist plays.

 The Chief of Staff does not reimplement the specialists.
 The lazy version gives the orchestrator its own Gmail tools and its own calendar logic, and that produces one god-object bot that knows everything, holds every secret, and resists reasoning.
 So the Chief of Staff calls the specialists instead.
 It declares each one as a remote agent rather than copying its capabilities.